rocket-pool/rocketpool/docs/smart-node/reference.rst

 Minipool Commands
 *****************

-    * ``rocketpool minipool status``: Check the status of all minipools owned by the node
+    * ``rocketpool minipool status [filter]``: Check the status of all minipools owned by the node, optionally filtered by status
     * ``rocketpool minipool withdraw``: Withdraw ETH or rETH and RPL from withdrawn or stalled minipools